zhifengle/gcookie/README.md

 > [!note]
 > Chrome above 110 would lock Cookies file when browser is running.
-> please run gcookie with administrator privileges or close browser.
+> If you encounter an error, please try running gcookie with administrator privileges or close the browser.

-Edge has a running process in background, please terminate it or elevate gcookie's privileges

 ## About